 Reducing Muscle Spasms

-Cannabinoids, the primary active organic components in bhang, showed to be more efficient than a placebo in decreasing muscular spasms in patients with MS in 2 experiments.
-Cannabis-based medicines, such as bhang, may also help to reduce seizures, particularly in those who haven’t responded to previous therapies.
+Cannabinoids, the primary active organic components in Bhang, were shown to be more efficient than a placebo in decreasing muscular spasms in patients with MS in 2 experiments.
+Cannabis-based medicines, such as Bhang, may also help to reduce seizures, particularly in those who haven’t responded to previous therapies.

 In another study, 9 mg of CBD per pound (20 mg per kg) of body mass each day decreases the amount of seizures in patients with epilepsy by 50% when compared to a dummy.